Karlitozzmeow/KarlitozzMeow/README.md

-Now if you're a man
-you can be safe from them
-they're after your women
-they don't want no man, but that don't mean that it's safe to walk the streets
-'cause the gay-boy vampires
-are coming next week
+Now if you're a man you can be safe from them, they're after your women, they don't want no man, but that don't mean that it's safe to walk the streets, 'cause the gay-boy vampires are coming next week

 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/ada7c6c1-4962-43ce-8248-5257aac1337b" />